 Master of Arts: Social Science – Applied Criminology - Credits: 36 (program code: 0946)

-The applied criminology program is on the forefront of understanding crime and applying this knowledge to create policies and practices to create positive social change.
+The applied criminology program is on the forefront of understanding advanced criminological theories, the behavioral manifestations of violent offenders, and applying this knowledge to create policies and practices to prevent and/or predict the occurrences of serious offenses, and for those major crimes that have been committed, to identify the offenders and develop relevant admissible evidence before any number of courts or tribunals.
 In the program, students begin by building a strong foundation of theoretical and research knowledge and skills.
-Thus equipped, students examine ethical and legal aspects of criminology, criminal investigative analysis and geographical crime analysis.
-We combine our expertise in multidisciplinary and interdisciplinary approaches to the subject matter from sociological, criminological, psychological, justice studies and legal perspectives.
+Thus equipped, students learn to apply the theoretical framework to real-world situations involving criminal investigative analysis, equivocal death analysis, and geographical crime analysis.
+The graduate faculty members combine their multi- and interdisciplinary expertise to the subject matter from criminological, criminal investigative, forensic, socio-psychological, legal, and research-driven perspectives.

 Global Online (100 percent online delivery)

 3.0 GPA in a baccalaureate* verified with official transcripts from an accredited institution

 Graduate Application for Admission plus $25 nonrefundable application fee

 *Applicants with a GPA of 2.50-2.99 may apply, but must also submit a resume as well as a typed 500 word essay supporting their application, describing their background and what they hope to accomplish with the degree.

 International students studying from their country of origin must have an official copy of their TOEFL score sent from their testing center with the minimum TOEFL scores of 500 on the paper-based test, 61 on the Internet-based test, and 173 on the computer-based test.
 An international applicant with a degree from an English speaking college or university may, after consulting with the Graduate Coordinator and the Graduate School, be waived from the document evaluation requirement.